 When my friend and I planned a trip to the South of France last spring, we were unsure which of its beautiful cities to visit.
-We settled on three that all seemed to be quite different and would provide us with a range of what the South of France has to offer.
+We settled on three that seemed quite different and would provide us with a range of what the South of France offers.

 We visited the medieval town of Avignon, the university city of Aix-en-Provence, and the more urban city of Nice.
-I’m sharing what my recommendations are to do, see and eat in these three cities, to help you plan your next trip to Southern France.
+I’m sharing my recommendations to do, see and eat in these three cities to help you plan your next trip to Southern France.

 Getting To & Around Southern France

-Southern France has two main airports, one in Marseille and the other in Nice.
-Both airports have frequent flights between Paris, as well as other destinations across Europe.
-The plane ride is about 1 hour and 20 minutes long between Southern France and Paris.
+Southern France has two main airports, one in Marseille and Nice, and both airports have frequent flights between Paris and other destinations across Europe.
+The plane ride between Southern France and Paris is about 1 hour and 20 minutes long.

 Alternatively, the train is another option.
 Between Paris and Nice, the ride is 5 1/2 to 6 hours long.
-However, a high-speed TGV train between Paris and Marseille that takes a little over 3 hours is available.
+However, a high-speed TGV train between Paris and Marseille that takes about 3 hours is available.
 You can also use trains from other European cities, such as Barcelona and London, to connect you to the South of France.

-Within the region, trains and buses are your best option if you decide not to rent a car.
-The bus is much cheaper than the train, but it usually takes much longer to reach your destination.
+Trains and buses are your best option within the region if you decide not to rent a car.
+The bus is much cheaper than the train, but it usually takes longer to reach your destination.

 Tips For Visiting Southern France

 1. Take advantage of the local Tourism Offices.
 They can provide local maps and information on transportation, markets, etc.

 2. Skip restaurants and stay on a budget.
 The South of France is stunning.
 It is also an expensive destination.
 Eat local bread, cheeses, and fresh produce found at bakeries and markets.
 Use all the goods you acquire to cook your meals at your accommodation or enjoy al fresco by the beach.